bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/register/business-register.md

 Healthcare providers, patients, pharmacies, and insurers require secure, transparent, and tamper-proof workflows for managing prescriptions and medication history.
 Traditional paper or centralized digital systems are vulnerable to fraud, data loss, and lack efficient cross-entity coordination.

-Register solves these issues by leveraging the Bitcoin SV blockchain and an overlay network to provide immutable tracking, identity validation, and controlled sharing of prescription data.
+Register solves these issues by leveraging the BSV blockchain and an overlay network to provide immutable tracking, identity validation, and controlled sharing of prescription data.

 ---